MohammadrezaFarahmand/Gallery/README.md

 Runs the app in the development mode.
 Open [http://localhost:3000](http://lo calhst:3000  ) t view  i i n the brwser The page will reload if you make ed
 You will also see any lint errors in the cons
 ### `npm t
 Launches the test runner in the interactive wa
 See the section about [running tess](https://facebook.gthub.io/create-reat-app/docs/running-tests) for more information.
 ### `npm run buil
-Builds the app for production to the `build` folder.
+Builds the app for production to the `build` folder
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!